-As a saxophonist, Hewitt helped found the Yesaroun' Duo and the Radnofsky Saxophone Quartet.
-He has performed as a soloist and guest saxophonist with the Boston Pops, the Boston Modern Orchestra Project (BMOP), the New World Symphony, the Ryles Jazz Orchestra, the Portland Symphony Orchestra, and the Tanglewood Music Center.
+As a saxophonist, Hewitt helped found the Yesaroun' Duo in 1999 and the Radnofsky Saxophone Quartet in 2003.
+He has performed as a soloist or guest saxophonist with the Boston Pops, the Boston Modern Orchestra Project (BMOP), the New World Symphony, the Ryles Jazz Orchestra and Frank Vardaros, the Portland Symphony Orchestra, and the Tanglewood Music Center.
 He has performed with jazz greats Arturo Sandoval, Jon Faddis, Jerry Bergonzi, George Garzone, Slide Hampton, and Phil Wilson.
-Hewitt can be heard on many BMOP/sound recordings and on the Albany, Troy, GM Recordings, Navona, Newport Classics, New Focus, New World, col legno, and Innova labels.
-Hewitt is a D'Addario performing artist/clinician.
+Hewitt can be heard on many BMOP/sound recordings and on the Albany, Troy, GM Recordings, Navona, Newport Classics, New Focus, New World, col legno, Tzadik, and Innova labels.
+Hewitt was a D'Addario performing artist/clinician from 2013-2018.
 He has presented performances in Ireland and the United Kingdom, France, Belgium, Italy, Germany, Canada, Japan, Venezuela, and Cuba.

 Hewitt holds a B.M. in saxophone performance (2001) and an M.M. in conducting (2003), both with a distinction in performance and academic honors, from New England Conservatory (NEC).
 From NEC, he also received the Chadwick Medal, Schuller Medal, the Tourjeé Alumni Award, and the Cage Award.
 In 2009, Hewitt was named Outstanding Music Faculty by the Boston Conservatory Student Government Association.
-After a four-year, live-in apprenticeship under Gunther Schuller, he now resides in Stoneham, Massachusetts.
+He has been the recipient of grants from the Copland, FROMM, and Amphion foundation.
+Dedicated to the creation of new musical works, he has presented first performances of over 100 works for forces from full orchestra, to wind ensemble, to solo saxophone.
+After a four-year, live-in apprenticeship under Gunther Schuller, he now resides in Medford, Massachusetts.